nazha-nasar/Task-1-nazha-nasar/README.md

 Nazha Nasar

 📌 Note
-This project focuses on data preprocessing and preparation, which is a foundational step in any data analytics workflow before visualization or modeling
+This project focuses on data preprocessing and preparation, which is a foundational step in any data analytics workflow before visualization or modeling.